15 Fun Mother’s Day Activities

 You could have your kids create a journal just for Mom by answering questions about her and drawing pictures to illustrate their responses.
 It’s handmade, full of love and laughs, and can even become a yearly tradition using the same questions.

-Using SoFi Money® to Save for the Big Day
+Using SoFi Checking and Savings® to Save for the Big Day

-No matter how you choose to pamper the mothers in your life this Mother’s Day, a SoFi Money® cash management account lets you do it with no account fees (subject to change).
+No matter how you choose to pamper the mothers in your life this Mother’s Day, a SoFi Checking and Savings® checking and savings account lets you do it with no account fees (subject to change).